pymupdf/PyMuPDF/docs/document.rst

       :arg int pno: page number, 0-based, *-inf < pno < pageCount*.

       :rtype: list
       :returns: a list of (non-image) XObjects.
 These objects typically represent pages *embedded* (not copied) from other PDFs.
-For example, meth:`Page.showPDFpage` will create this type of object.
+For example, :meth:`Page.showPDFpage` will create this type of object.
 An item of this list has the following layout: **(xref, name, invoker, bbox)**, where

         * **xref** (*int*) is the XObject's :data:`xref`
         * **name** (*str*) is the symbolic name to reference the XObject
         * **invoker** (*int*) the :data:`xref` of the invoking XObject or zero if the page directly invokes it
         * **bbox** (*tuple*) the boundary box of the XObject's location on the page **in untransformed coordinates**.
-To get actual, non-rotated page coordinates, multiply with the page's transformation matrix :meth:`Page.getTransformation`.
+To get actual, non-rotated page coordinates, multiply with the page's transformation matrix :attr:`Page.transformationMatrix`.

     .. method:: getPageImageList(pno, full=False)

-      PDF only: Return a list of all image descriptions referenced by a page.
+      PDF only: Return a list of all images referenced by the page.

       :arg int pno: page number, 0-based, *-inf < pno < pageCount*.
       :arg bool full: whether to also include the invoker's :data:`xref` (which is zero if this is the page).